Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Background

 In-Context Learning (ICL), where an LLM learns from linguistic context, is often contrasted with in-weights learning, where an LLM learns during (pre)training by adjusting model weights~\citep{chan2022transformers, reddy2023mechanisticbasisdatadependence, lampinen2024broader, nguyen2024differentiallearningkineticsgovern}.
 While ICL is traditionally framed as few-shot learning \citep{brown2020language}, wherein exemplars corresponding to a task are offered to a model in-context and the model is expected to perform the demonstrated task on a novel query, there is a broader spectrum of language model capabilities that fall under the category of in-context learning~\citep{lampinen2024broader, park2025iclr, park2024competition}, e.g., zero-shot learning of a novel language~\citep{team2023gemini, bigelow2023context, akyurek2024context} or optimization of a utility function~\citep{von2023transformers, demircan2024sparse, yin2024context}.

-\paragraph{ICL as Bayesian Inference} As argued by \citet{xie2021explanation, bigelow2023context, panwar2024incontextlearningbayesianprism, zhang2023and, min2022rethinking} and recently verified by \citet{wurgaft2025InContext, park2024competition, raventos2024pretraining} in toy domains, different perspectives and phenomenology associated with ICL can be captured in a unifying, predictive framework by casting ICL as Bayesian inference.
+As argued by \citet{xie2021explanation, bigelow2023context, panwar2024incontextlearningbayesianprism, zhang2023and, min2022rethinking} and recently verified by \citet{wurgaft2025InContext, park2024competition, raventos2024pretraining} in toy domains, different perspectives and phenomenology associated with ICL can be captured in a unifying, predictive framework by casting ICL as Bayesian inference.
 We build on this perspective by formalizing a Bayesian account of ICL in practical, large-scale settings.
-Specifically, following prior work, we define the distribution of model outputs $y$ conditioned on input context $x$ as inference over latent concepts $c$:
+Following prior work, we define the distribution of model outputs $y$ conditioned on input context $x$ as inference over latent concepts $c$:

 The space of latent concepts $c \in \mathcal{C}$ is learned during model pretraining, and then, at inference time, these concepts are evoked by different input prompts $x$ via the concept likelihood functions $p(x | c)$.